riz-ahmed/controller-mobile-robot/README.md

 * Application for PWM peripherals, working LED's --> needs to be expanded to servo motors
 * Application developed for CAN peripheral both in Synchronous and Interrupt modes

-# Applications developed for Ti controller
+# Applications developed on TM4CGH6PM micro-controller

 * Application to configure PLL clock settings
 * Application for PWM peripherals, for DC stepper motors